 DEMO

-Its performance data should go significantly beyond the "ITER" fusion experiment: DEMO is aiming to feed an electrical output of a few hundred megawatts into the power grid for the first time and to demonstrate high availability as a prerequisite for the subsequent commercial use of fusion in a power plant.
-In order to meet these goals, DEMO has to achieve a higher plasma pressure and thus a higher power gain Q = P_fus / P_ext than ITER, furthermore longer plasma pulses and a longer life time of all components.
-With the high availability and the large fusion performance of DEMO, there is a significantly higher consumption of tritium compared to ITER.
-This heavy hydrogen irotope is unstable and has so far only been produced on earth as a by-product in nuclear fission reactors.
-The amount of tritium currently available worldwide of some 10 kg of tritium is sufficient for the experimental operation at ITER, but not for DEMO.
-Therefore, the required amount of tritium at DEMO is to be generated completely on site in a "breeding blanket", which surrounds the hot fusion plasma.
-The neutrons emitted from the plasma penetrate the blanket and react there with lithium, so that tritium and helium are formed.
-The resulting tritium gas is then collected and fed into the hot fusion plasma.
-The second required component of the fusion fuel, deuterium, occurs on earth in practically inexhaustible quantities in seawater.
+DEMO’s high availability and substantial fusion power will result in considerably higher tritium consumption in comparison to ITER.
+This super-heavy hydrogen is an unstable isotope and has until now been primarily produced on Earth as a by-product in nuclear fission reactors.
+The amount of tritium thus available – currently some 10 kg – is sufficient for experimental operations at ITER, but not for DEMO.
+For this reason, the total amount of tritium required will be produced on site at a DEMO reactor in a “breeding blanket” surrounding the hot fusion plasma.
+The neutrons emitted from the plasma penetrate the blanket where they react with lithium, producing tritium and helium as a result.
+The tritium gas formed is then captured and fed into the hot fusion plasma.
+The second component required for the fusion fuel, deuterium, occurs on Earth in practically inexhaustible quantities in seawater.

-Like ITER, the European DEMO concept is based on toroidal magnetic confinement based on the “tokamak” principle.
-The hot plasma is enclosed in a magnetic field which is generated by superconducting coils and a current flowing in the plasma.
-The great challenge is to control the plasma, which is more than 100 million degrees hot, and the heat and particle flows escaping from the plasma so stably that the walls of the plasma chamber can withstand the interaction with the plasma over long periods.
+According to current knowledge, most concepts for DEMO build on torus-shaped magnetic confinement based on the tokamak principle – as does ITER.
+In a tokamak, the hot plasma is confined by a magnetic field, which is produced by superconducting coils and a current flowing through the plasma.
+The major challenge is to maintain stable control of the hot plasma – at temperatures of more than 100 million degrees – and of the heat and particle fluxes escaping from the plasma so that the walls of the vacuum vessel can withstand the interaction with the plasma on a long-term basis.

-According to current European studies, a DEMO tokamak reactor could have the following operating parameters:
+According to recent European studies, a DEMO tokamak reactor could achieve the following operating parameters:

 DEMO design study